brianwmorgan/encryption-decryption-app/README.md

 ![Caesar shift](images/caesar.png)

-When decoding the message, you need to know the number the original message was shifted by so that you can shift in the opposite direction.
+When decoding the message, the number the original message was shifted by must be provided so the message can be shifted in the opposite direction.

 #### App Screenshot